thorpej/nabu-keyboard-usb/README.md

 the baud clock.
 Communication with the keyboard is unidirectional; it is not possible to send commands to the keyboard.

-The keyboard is powered by a 9V - 12V power supply provided by the NABU.
-The available documentation is somewhat unclear about the requirements of this power supply.
-Measured, the NABU supplies an unregulated 12V.
-The documentation says 9V @ 300mA, but my bench supply tells me the keyboard draws between 310mA and 320mA when supplied with 9V.
+The keyboard is powered by a nominally-12V-but-actally-9V power supply provided by the NABU.
+The keyboard power comes from the NABU's 12V rail, but is fed to the keyboard through a large power resistor on the NABU's mainboard, which drops the voltage to ~9V at the keyboard's steady-state current draw (documentation says 300mA, but my bench supply tells me 310-320mA).
 The keyboard contains an on-board regulator to provide its own +5V power rail.
-In any case, a 9V - 12V DC power brick that can supply at least 500mA should be perfect for the job.
+In any case, a 9V DC power brick that can supply at least 500mA should be perfect for the job.
 The adapter controls the power to the NABU using a small power MOSFET connected between the 9V return from the keyboard and and negative terminal of the power supply.

 ## How the adapter works